rottitime/react-hook-window-message-event/README.md

 1. Listening for messages from other windows or frames
 2. Send a message to parent window/iframe

-### Listening for messages

-The hook takes usage of the [Window: message event](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) to allow a component to listen for messages from other windows, iframes or tabs

-Import the hook in your component file
+Just ensure you first import your hook into your component.

 ```js
 import useMessage from '@rottitime/react-hook-message-event'
 ```

+### Listening for messages

+The hook takes usage of the [Window: message event](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) to allow a component to listen for messages from other windows, iframes or tabs

 The hook `useMessage` takes two arguments.
 The first is the name of the event you want to listen to.
 The second is a optional callback which can be fired once a message has been recieved